The Body Shop and Aveda sparked a sustainable, clean beauty revolution nearly fifty years ago. Now the Kardashians are stepping in.

 In 2004, The Environmental Working Group launched its Skin Deep database to help customers better understand the risks of cosmetic ingredients.

 But things have indeed changed.
-While Kardashian’s new formulas are still under wraps, Jenner’s newly formulated range is noteworthy.
+Kardashian’s new formulas are simplified and clean and Jenner’s newly formulated range is noteworthy.
 It now excludes more than 1,600 potentially harmful ingredients, the brand says.
 A recent study found traces of PFAS “forever chemicals” in an array of leading cosmetic products, most often waterproof mascara, liquid lipstick, and foundations described as “long-lasting.”
 These chemicals have been linked to a host of health issues, including cancer.

 “Beauty consumers are paying more attention than ever before to what’s in the products they use, and they don’t want to see toxic chemicals like SLS, PEGs, or phthalates, or animal ingredients like beeswax, carmine, or lanolin,” says Bernstein.